imranhsayed/headless-cms/README.md

 3. Image uploads for categories.
 4. Custom header and footer menus.
 5. Custom Widgets.
+6. Custom Header and Footer GraphQL fields when using [wp-graphql] plugin(https://github.com/wp-graphql/wp-graphql)

 * Adds option to add social links in customizer
 * Registers two custom menus for header ( menu location = hcms-menu-header ) and for footer ( menu location = hcms-menu-footer )